pbollhorn/bi-group-5-and-9/mp3/README.md

 **Question 9:** Which were the challenges in the project development?

 **Answer:** A big challenge was that it took us a long time to retrieve data from TMDB and clean it.
-After we had done that, we did not have much time left to perform analysis, and therefore our analysis part of the project is not very strong.
+After we had done that, we did not have much time left to perform analysis.